 Healthy fats and oils are an important part of a balanced diet, however, not all of them are created equal.
 Some, such as vegetable oils and margarine, are unhealthy foods even though they are often labeled as healthy choices.
 Here are some excellent choices:

 - Extra-virgin olive oil is one of the best overall sources of fat and adding it to a nutritious diet promotes weight loss.
-It contains oleic acid, which has been shown to reduce inflammation, aiding in diseases such as cancer, (14) autoimmunity, (15) and dementia.
-(16) It is also rich in antioxidants and may even reduce the risk of a cardiovascular event or stroke.
-(17)
+It contains oleic acid, which has been shown to reduce inflammation, aiding in diseases such as cancer, autoimmunity, and dementia.
+It is also rich in antioxidants and may even reduce the risk of a cardiovascular event or stroke.
+We get ours fresh-pressed here (13)

 - Avocado oil can lower cholesterol, banish hunger pangs, and spot-reduce fat around the middle.
 Like olive oil, it’s high in monounsaturated fats, which help bioactive compounds get into your bloodstream and to the mitochondria of your cells to fight free radicals.